cnabio/cnab-spec/103-bundle-runtime.md

 }
 ```

 The run tool MAY use this file to modify its behavior.
-For example, a run tool MAY replace default image references with the references provided in this file or MAY substitute image references having a value of an `originalImage` field of this file with the value of the corresponding `image` field of this file (in which case the run tool MAY also substitute corresponding digests having values in `originalDigest` fields with values of the corresponding `originalDigest` fields).
+For example, a run tool MAY replace default image references with the references provided in this file or MAY substitute image references having a value of an `originalImage` field of this file with the value of the corresponding `image` field of this file.